Safari Sevens: Tournament Decline 2015-2016

 The tournament nearly didn't take place in 2015 owing to governance issues at the Kenya Rugby Union which led to the then title sponsors Safaricom pulling out.
 It did eventually take place to poor numbers at a venue that just a year earlier had attracted over 70000 fans over two days.
 Poor attendance returned to haunt the tournament in 2016 and it is envisaged that the Kenya Rugby Union and its partners will work to woo the fans back to the tournament either via a venue change or a deliberate and aggressive marketing campaign while attracting quality international sides and introducing prize money to the event that was once billed as "Africa's Premier Rugby Sevens Event."

 Tournament Postponement 2017

 The Safari Sevens was postponed in 2017 due to "uncertainty in the prevailing political climate" according to the KRU.
 Kenya held 2017 Kenyan general election in August 2017 of which the results were disputed.

 Tournament Comeback 2018-2019

 The tournament was reinstated in 2018 at the RFUEA Ground.
 The 2019 edition of the tournament, with the title sponsorship of Tusker of East African Breweries, attracted the participation of the South Africa Blitzboks, one of the premier sevens teams in the World Rugby Sevens Series, in addition to national teams from Zimbabwe, Zambia, Namibia, Uganda, and Burundi, and club teams Samurai Select, Western Province (South Africa), Russia Academy, Seventise (France), Blue Bulls (Wales), and Narvskaya Zastava (Russia).

-The Kenya Morans beat the Bliztboks 19-14 in a thrilling final.
+The Kenya Morans beat the Bliztboks 19-14 in the final.